sybrew/the-seo-framework/readme.txt

 TODO "2.6.2" article for Extension Manager doesn't follow our description generation cutoff rules: "FULL STOP.
 Also..."

+TODO all "s_" methods are a mixed bag of:
+	1. Option filters without default fallback.
+	2. Option filters with default fallback. (get_default_option)
+	3. Option filters with current AND default fallback. (get_option, get_default_option)
+	4. Non-option filters.
+-> We should overhaul this in a major update?
+	-> Or, do it now?
+We're the only ones making thorough use of this, and assume a default only for selectable options.
+		-> Therefore, we can safely assume no one falls back to the default for "text"-based options, which is often what users filter.

+TODO make 4.3.0 instead of 4.2.9?
+	-> This way we can push through large API changes, clean up soon-to-be-deprecations, sanitizations, etc.
+	-> We can also add Twitter Card type to every post
+	-> We can also justify major change for Title/Description output.
+	-> And we can justify jumping to PHP 7.3, so we can start using hrtime instead of microtime.

+TODO two new classes:
+	1. Option_Filter (See below "Four new classes")
+		-> Maintain index of all options to be sanitized.
+			-> Load early, so we can sanitize whatever tries to update the option.
+		-> Should work with class "Option"?
+			-> Falls back to default on failure for every option?
+				-> How do we determine failure?
+Out of range?
+		-> Relays to Sanitize
+	2. Sanitize
+TODO Four new classes:
+	0. The_SEO_Framework\Data\
+		1. Options
+			x. \Filter
+		2. User_Options
+		3. Post_Data
+		4. Term_Data

 **Detailed log**

 **For everyone:**